robinrendle/robinrendle.com/_posts/2020-09-30-web-apps-are-not-a-thing-please-stop.md

 country: California
 extract: "A Web for us all. "
 ---
-In the Bay Area there’s this very clear distinction folks make between websites and web apps.
+In the Bay Area there’s this very clear distinction folks make between “websites” and “web apps.”
 Somehow, the thinking goes, if we make a web app then we don’t need to care about accessibility or responsive design.
 We don’t need to care about all the work that goes into making a typical website great; semantic HTML, fast performance, responsive design.

 “Web apps” play by different rules than “websites.”